Oil & Gas Companies

 Baytex Energy Corporation

-Continental Resources was founded in 1967, focusing on crude oil production since the 1980s.
-Continental is one of the top 10 producers of liquid petroleum in the U.S. and is the largest leaseholder in the Bakken oil play of North Dakota and Montana.
-Based in Oklahoma City, the company also has a leading presence in the Anadarko Woodford Play of Oklahoma and the Red River Units Play of North Dakota, South Dakota, and Montana.
+Continental Resources was founded in 1967 and has focused on crude oil production since the 1980s.
+They’re one of the nation’s top 10 producers of liquid petroleum and the largest leaseholder in the Bakken oil play of North Dakota and Montana.
+Based in Oklahoma City, they have a leading presence in the Anadarko Woodford Play of Oklahoma, as well as the Red River Units Play of North Dakota, South Dakota, and Montana.

 Continental employs three main methods of oil and gas retrieval:

-- Eco-pad drilling is a technique where four wells can be drilled from a single pad.
-The approach allows for the development of two separate formations on two separate spacing units at the same time, allowing a greater harvest of reservoir resources with a reduced environmental impact on the surface of the land.
+- Eco-pad drilling is where four wells can be drilled from a single pad.
+The approach allows for the development of two formations on two separate spacing units simultaneously, allowing a greater harvest of reservoir resources with a reduced environmental impact on the land.

 - Horizontal drilling is a method of oil and gas retrieval designed to give access to resources that were previously not economically worthwhile to tap.
 Horizontal drilling allows a well to be drilled from the surface to a subsurface location just above a target oil or gas reserve before deviating to intersect the reservoir at its entry point at a near horizontal incline.